 • Among tree nuts, almonds are a top source of magnesium (second only to Brazil nuts).
 Studies suggest magnesium has a part in helping to improve insomnia, especially in older people.

-• Research suggests we may not actually absorb up to 26% of the kilojoules in almonds!
-This is because some of the fat in almonds is held (or trapped) within the nut cell walls, making it hard for the body to digest and absorb – so instead, it’s excreted.
+• Research suggests we may not absorb up to 26% of the kilojoules in almonds!
+This is because some of the fat in almonds is held (or trapped) within the nut plant cell walls, making it hard for the body to digest and absorb – so instead, it’s excreted.

 Did you know?
 A study, by Australian-based researchers, found adding almonds to a kilojoule-restricted diet can help weight loss, and improve various measures of cardiometabolic health, such as blood pressure, blood sugars, and lipids.